Alaeddine2/petStore/README.md

 ![App Screenshot](https://i.ibb.co/ZcRpMWP/assets.png)

-For saving time, I will explain the content of the lib folder wich is considered the application source code folder and contains six sub-folders :
+For saving time, I will explain the content of the lib folder which is considered the application source code folder and contains six sub-folders :

 - animation folder: contains every custom animations.
 - controllers folder: contains application methods and variables.